SQream/sqream_docs/guides/operations/setup/launching_sqream_with_monit.rst

 *********************************************
 Launching SQream with Monit
 *********************************************
 Monit is a free open source supervision utility for managing and monitoring Unix and Linux.
 Monit lets you view system status directly from the command line or from a native HTTP web server.
-Monit can be used to conduct automatic maintenance and repair, such as executing meaningful causal actions in error situations
+Monit can be used to conduct automatic maintenance and repair, such as executing meaningful causal actions in error situations.

+**Reword: SQream uses the Monit utlity as a watchdog utility, but you can use any other utility that does the same thing.**

 This procedure describes how to manually install SQream and to launch it using Monit (optional).